Average handle time (AHT) is one of the most popular metrics to measure the efficiency of customer service agents and organizations.

 Wondering which call center metrics you should track?

 Check out these 15 essential call center metrics to ensure maximum productivity and profitability.

 Now, the easiest way to monitor the productivity of your agents and representatives is by using a productivity management tool like Time Doctor.

 What Is Time Doctor?

-Time Doctor is an agent performance management software used by small, medium, and large businesses, like Verizon and Thrive Market, to boost team productivity.
+Time Doctor is an agent performance management software used by small, medium, and large businesses to boost team productivity.

 Here are some Time Doctor features that can prove beneficial to achieve your organization’s AHT target:

 - Tracks time taken by an agent to complete a given task or assignment using its automatic time tracking features.

 - Generate analytics reports such as attendance and hours tracked to understand how your agent manages their time.

 - Rate websites and applications based on their relevance to work.